Anthemiolus

 Anthemiolus (died c.
 471 AD) was the son of the Western Roman Emperor Anthemius (467–472) and Marcia Euphemia, daughter of the Eastern Roman emperor Marcian.

+Name

 His name means "little Anthemius" and is a diminutive of his and his father's name Anthemius, in order to distinguish them both.

+Life

 His life is known only from the Chronica Gallica of 511.
 He was sent by his father to Gaul with a powerful army, accompanied by three generals — Thorisarius, Everdingus, and Hermianus — in order to oppose the Visigoths then occupying Provence and threatening to conquer the Auvergne.
 He and his generals were defeated by the Visigothic king Euric near Arles and all four of them lost their lives.
 The Chronica, in entry 649, states: